telefonicaid/fiware-cosmos/doc/manuals/installation_and_administration_manual/batch/haas_engine_shared_hadoop.md

 ###<a name="section=2.2"></a>Configuring the services node

 Hive and Oozie will be usually installed by your distribution manager (if you enable them), and thus they will be ready to be used.
-Nevertheless, for further reference, these are the configutration files used:
+Nevertheless, for further reference, these are the configuration files used:

 * Read-only default configurations, when no site-specific ones are given:
     * `/etc/hadoop/conf/hive-default.xml`